-- 1.) copies of the external review letters; - 2.) a description of the process for selecting the external reviewers; - 3.) brief reviewer biographies (or CVs); - 4.) a brief explanation of why each was selected,; - 5) a description of the nature and extent of any prior personal or professional relationship between the candidate and the reviewer, and the guidelines provided to them.
+- 1.) copies of the external review letters; - 2.) a description of the process for selecting the external reviewers; - 3.) brief reviewer biographies (or CVs); - 4.) a brief explanation of why each was selected; - 5) a description of the nature and extent of any prior personal or professional relationship between the candidate and the reviewer, and the guidelines provided to them.

 Upon request, these external review letters shall be made available to the candidate.
-The letters will be made available (if requested) only after the review process has concluded.
-Their inclusion in the dossier makes them accessible to Permanently Tenured faculty members in the department who are at or above the rank for which a candidate is under consideration (see Section II, Subsection 2.1 below).
+The letters will be made available (if requested) only after each stage of the review process has concluded (after the Chair/Director has made their determination, after the Dean has made their determination, or at any time after the final decision regarding reappointment, promotion, or tenure has been made).